keegangood/generic_relations_between_multiple_models/generic_relations_multiple_models.md

 1. Avoid Main St.
 ```

 Awesome!
-So as we can see, JournalItems can be created with any
+So as we can see, JournalItems can be created